codexa/odt.js/README.md

 ## Limitations

+**Currently, `setHTML` only supports html as returned by `getHTML`, maybe with minor modifications such as changing text.** Currently, this means `setHTML` will throw when given arbitrary html.

 Currently, odt2html2odt depends on the browser's XML parser, DOM parser and DOM serializer.
 If you want to use odt2html2odt on the server, one way forward is to modify it to add support for pure javascript parsers.